 The effects of nitrous oxide wear off rapidly after the mask is removed, so you should have no problem driving yourself home after your visit to either of our Valdosta offices.

 Oral sedation involves the use of sedatives in pill form.
-When you choose oral sedation, our dentists will write you a prescription for Ativan®.
+When you choose oral sedation, your dentist will write you a prescription for Ativan®.
 You will then take the recommended dosage before your dental appointment.
 When it's time for your procedure, you should feel calm and relaxed.

 Like nitrous oxide, oral sedation doesn’t make you completely unconscious.
-You will remain conscious and responsive, but all feelings of anxiety and nervousness should disappear.
-This is a stronger form of sedation than nitrous.
+You will remain alert and responsive, but all feelings of anxiety and nervousness should disappear.
+This is a stronger form of sedation than nitrous oxide.
 In fact, many patients who choose oral sedation have little to no recollection of their dental procedure.

 Oral sedatives can make you feel drowsy for several hours, so you will need to arrange for a friend or family member to transport you to and from your appointment.

 At Advanced Dental Care in Valdosta, GA, we understand that many patients struggle with some degree of dental anxiety or dental phobia.
-If you have a fear of dentists, you shouldn't be embarrassed.
-Sedation dentistry may help you overcome your misgivings and experience the health and cosmetic benefits of professional dentistry.
+If you have a fear of dentists, you shouldn't feel embarrassed.
+Sedation dentistry can help you overcome your misgivings and experience the health and cosmetic benefits of professional dentistry.

 Some patients find it difficult to sit still in a dental chair, especially patients with ADHD, arthritis, or special needs.
 Dental sedation can help these patients feel comfortable for the duration of their treatment.

 Patients With a Sensitive Gag Reflex

 Some patients naturally have a more sensitive gag reflex, which can make it difficult to endure any kind of dental procedure.
 The sedation methods available at our Valdosta practice can dull your gag reflex, enabling our dentists to complete treatment as quickly and efficiently as possible.